MatthewDiGiovanni24/MatthewDiGiovanni24/README.md

 ### 🚀 About Me

 I'm a third year Computer Science major and Mathematics minor at Villanova University.
 I have experience developing software as a software engineer intern at NASA and as an Undergraduate Research Fellow.
-I am captain of the Programming Team and a programmer for the Formula SAE team at Villanova University.
+I am captain of the Programming Team and a data acquisition engineer for the Formula SAE team at Villanova University.
 I'm always working on personal, team, or open source projects to further my knowledge.
 As a result, I've gained experience across a wide range technologies such as distributed systems, embedded systems, databases, mobile/web apps, and many more!

 ### 🛠️ Tech Stack